Murder of Yangjie Li: Investigation

-On May 16, the forensic medical examination confirmed that the body was the missing student, Li, and also found at least one trace of foreign DNA on the body.
+On May 16, the forensic medical examination confirmed that the body was the missing student Li.
+There were fractures to a cervical vertebrae, several of the ribs, and the skull, as well as severe external wounds to the mouth, breasts, and labia.
+The neck was also extensively bruised from repeated attempts at strangulation.
+At least one trace of foreign DNA was found on the body.
 On May 19, the existence of foreign DNA traces was confirmed.
 Samples were passed on to the Federal Criminal Police Office for comparison but no match was found.